davidsalim86/Cafe-Restaurant-Visualisation-Dashboard/README.md

 # Group 7

-David Salim
+- David Salim

-Ron Fu
+- Ron Fu

-Sam Vuong
+- Sam Vuong

-Steven Bouios
+- Steven Bouios

 # Cafe & Restaurant Dashboard
-The aim of this project is to create visualisation on the quantity of seating and establishment of cafe and restaurant in the City of Melbourne.
+The aim of this project is to create visualisation on the quantity of seating and establishment of cafe and restaurant in the City of Melbourne from 2002 to 2020.

 # Method
 - API call from melbourne.vic.gov.au